-Ideally, everyone would have a healthy immune system stored for the future.
+Ideally, everyone would have a healthy immune system stored for the future. • in Boynton Beach, Florida.
+Dr. Maharaj is on the Scientific Advisory Board of Life Extension[®].

+If you have any questions on the scientific content of this article, please call a Life Extension[®] Wellness Specialist at 1-866-864-3027.
 For more information on measuring your immune system, as well as collecting and storing your stem cells, please contact the Maharaj Institute of Immune Regenerative Medicine at 561-752-5522 or info@miirm.org.

 Dipnarine Maharaj, MD, FACP, has over 30 years of experience as an internist, hematologist, oncologist, and bone marrow/stem cell transplant physician.
-He is the Founder and Director of the South Florida Bone Marrow Stem Cell Transplant Institute DBA Maharaj Institute of Immune Regenerative Medicine in Boynton Beach, Florida.
-Dr. Maharaj is on the Scientific Advisory Board of Life Extension[®].
+He is the Founder and Director of the South Florida Bone Marrow Stem Cell Transplant Institute DBA Maharaj Institute of Immune Regenerative Medicine